What Are Custom Groups and How Do They Work?

 How many Data Types can I have in a Custom Group?

-Can a profile be in multiple Custom Groups simultaneously?
+Can a profile be in multiple Custom Groups?

-Yes, this will only show the data within the Custom Group.
+Yes, only data within the Custom Group will be displayed.